-The combination of sweet blueberries with slightly crunchy apples creates the perfect balance of texture in this pie.
-This blueberry apple pie is made with an all-butter pie dough for a flaky and delicious crust and has hints of lemon and cinnamon for a flavorful filling.
+The combination of sweet blueberries with slightly crunchy apples creates the perfect balance of texture in this Blueberry Apple Pie.
+It’s the ideal dessert for highlighting seasonal fruit.
+Adding cinnamon, nutmeg, and a hint of lemon adds a lovely complementary flavor.

 Before you begin

 Read the recipe through from start to finish.